Kjuly/YeNom/README.md

 # Feedback

-I'd love your feedback.
-Email your comments, suggestions and questions to `dev#kjuly.com`.
+Please email your comments, suggestions and questions to `dev#kjuly.com`.
 Or you can just post a bug report or a feature request [__HERE__](https://github.com/Kjuly/YeNom/issues/new).

 Thank you! :)